 How AOD9604 Differs From Novel GLP Agonists

-While peptides like GLP1-S (our GLP-1 analog, research version of Semaglutide) or GLP2-T (Tirzepatide research analog) also promote improved metabolism and weight-management, their mechanisms are distinct.
+While peptides like GLP1-S (our GLP-1 analog, research version of GLP1-S) or GLP2-T (GLP2-T research analog) also promote improved metabolism and weight-management, their mechanisms are distinct.
 GLP-1 receptor agonists stimulate insulin secretion and slow gastric emptying, while AOD9604 achieves fat-loss by ramping up lipolysis and leveraging the body’s inherent metabolic pathways.
 Review GLP1-S for comparative research.

 Both approaches have merit, depending on research focus: AOD9604 is best for models seeking pure fat-loss without muscle or appetite confounds; GLP analogs are suited for insulin/glucose studies.